AtomicTessellator/fhi-vibes/docs/High_Throughput/Documentation/8_stop_if.md

 - `lattice_parameters`
 - `lattice_angles`

+Additionally, for calculations using the `Aims` calculator the estimated `bandgap` (in eV) can be used.

 For `phonopy` calculations the allowed properties all use its units and are listed with the following format `{property} ({optional_kwarg}={default_value})`:

 - `heat_capacity (T=300)`